csim/csim.dev/_posts/2015-07-27-MongoDB-date-handling.md

 In my particular case, my origin date was UTC and was read from SQL server.
 Because entity framework does not set the Kind property on DateTime fields, MongoDB assuming these dates are local and performed a conversion to UTC.
 (Arrghhh)

 Moral of the story: if you are converting data from SQL Server to MongoDB, make sure to call .ToLocalTime() on all dates even if they are stored as UTC.
 This will set the DateTime kind to local and avoid an inadvertent conversion by MongoDB on commit.

+EDIT: As Robert suggests below, it is better to set the Kind on the DateTime because of possible UTC/Local conversion issues.
+Sample:

+var unspecifiedDateTime = ...; // returned by Entity Framework
+var utcDateTime = DateTime.SpecifyKind(unspecifiedDateTime, DateTimeKind.Utc);